Into the Great Wide Open

 Into the Great Wide Open is the eighth studio album by American rock band Tom Petty and the Heartbreakers but ninth overall for Tom Petty.
 Released in July 1991, it was the band's last with MCA Records and the last with drummer Stan Lynch who left in 1994.
 The album was the second that Petty produced with Jeff Lynne, following the successful Full Moon Fever (1989).

 Tom Petty and the Heartbreakers recorded the album in Studio C at Rumbo Recorders, which charged a rate of $600 per day.
 The studio was equipped with a 24-input Trident 80 B console and an Otari MTR90 MkII two-inch, 24-track machine.

 "Learning to Fly", the first single from the album, spent six weeks at No. 1 on Billboards Mainstream Rock Tracks chart, tying "The Waiting" (1981) for the band's longest run atop the chart.
 The album's second single, "Out in the Cold", also topped the Mainstream Rock chart, though for two weeks.

-The music video for the title track stars Johnny Depp as "Eddie", who moves to Los Angeles as a teenager to seek rock stardom, along with Gabrielle Anwar, Faye Dunaway, Matt LeBlanc, Terence Trent D'Arby, and Chynna Phillips.
+The music video for the title track stars Johnny Depp as "Eddie", who moves to Los Angeles as a teenager to seek rock stardom, and also features appearances by Gabrielle Anwar, Faye Dunaway, Matt LeBlanc, Terence Trent D'Arby, and Chynna Phillips.